idiap/zentas/README.md

 What
 -------------------------------------------
-Fast and versatile CLARANS, as described at ?? containing
+Fast and versatile CLARANS, as described at xx-xx-xx containing

 (1) Shared library with C++ headers

 (2) Python library

 Requirements